seth602/data_preprocess_helper/README.md

 ----------

 TO-DO:
-1. simplify class to not retain a copy of the dataframe
+1. ~~simplify class to not retain a copy of the dataframe~~ Done 5/12/2023.
+Now user has to pass in dataframe as a parameter (makes saving the preprocessor in a pickle file less bloated)
-2. ~~allow for user to specify capping~~ Updated 5/12/2023
+2. ~~allow for user to specify capping~~ Updated 5/12/2023.
+User can go through each specific feature to see what different capping values, or select quantiles for all
 3. update response variable to be used for categorical encoding (one-hot, ordinal encoding, etc.)